Future Planning New

 Ensure Community Team supporting and Package of Care is sufficient for patient & family needs.

-Consider whether appropriate if past history of dementia, a progressive neurological or palliative condition
+NOTE: Consider whether appropriate if past history of dementia, a progressive neurological or palliative condition.
+Does patient have rehabilitation potential after active treatment.

-See above.
-Patient, or family if LPOA for H&W is in place, may also wish to limit other treatments.
+NOTE: See above.
+Patient, or family if LPoA for H&W is in place, may also wish to limit other treatments.

-Investigate possible causes.
+Delirium TEP Level: Home Mx Plan: Investigate possible causes.
 Manage at home as appropriate.
+Ensure "Just in Case" meds and Admin orders are available.
 If deteriorates despite oral treatment, consider whether this is an end of life situation.
+D/W Palliative care, other involved Specialist Team or GP if not clear.

-This option is only likely to be appropriate on a background of a palliative diagnosis or expected recurrent delirium.
+NOTE: This option is only likely to be appropriate on a background of a palliative diagnosis or recurrent delirium & frailty.
 Seek specialist advice as appropriate.

 Ensure Community Team supporting and Package of Care is sufficient for patient & family needs.